Chris Farnell: Burnley

+On 28 October 2020, Farnell was informed that his disqualification from being an owner or director of a football club had been lifted after a successful appeal to an independent League arbitration panel.
 Farnell was interested in purchasing Burnley along with Mohamed El Kashashy.
 El Kashashy was also rumoured to be part of a takeover of Charlton Athletic in 2020, and had completed a sales and purchasing agreement for Burnley.
 However, in December 2020 they pulled out of a potential deal.

 Personal life

 In February 2014, Farnell was found not guilty of assaulting his first wife Rebecca, with whom he had four children.
-In September 2015, Farnell was cleared of two counts of perjury relating to transfers involving Bolton Wanderers in 2007.
+In September 2015 at Newcastle magistrates' court, Farnell, along with Sammy Lee, Phil Gartside and others, faced counts of perjury brought by Gavin McCann's former agent in a private prosecution relating to McCann's 2007 transfer to Bolton Wanderers.
+No evidence was offered and all were cleared of any wrongdoing.

-He is now married to his second wife Clare and lives in Mobberley, Cheshire.
+Farnell is now married to his second wife Clare and lives in Mobberley, Cheshire.